valiquette/homebridge-rachio-irrigation/README.md

 ## About
+NOTE: Option 1 is not working correctly with a bug in IOS 15.4 and 15.5.
+The bug will cause zone switches to be displayed randomly or not at all.

 This plugin provides 3 options for use in HomeKit<br>Both option have additional switches as options for Standby mode and a Run All along with any Rachio Schedules
 1. Irrigation System Accessory with zones that are linked (default in configuration)